zacanger/niddesa/text/generated-translations/mahaniddesa/09-sinhala-google.md

 No, this is the truth, the rest is empty.
 Vision Desert, Evil Thorn, Vision Vision, Blindfolded, Suffering, Trouble Acute, inflammatory, not for frustration, not for cure.
 Special knowledge Not for the sake of appeasement.
-Not for the sake of understanding but for the sake of Nirvana If I see the derivation of non-existent views, I will not take the view, I will not consult, Do not enter, do not take again.
+Not for the sake of understanding but for the sake of Nibbana If I see the derivation of non-existent views, I will not take the view, I will not consult, Do not enter, do not take again.
 Should not be consulted.
 Should not be entered That is.